-- Founded in 2013 - Over 170 employees in the U.S. and Taiwan. - The Company was listed on the Taiwan Stock Exchange (TWSE) in October 2017, raised approximately US \$55 million to fund our operations. - Vertically integrated with in-house capabilities to research, develop and manufacture to control the quality and costs. - Technical expertise and equipment to develop and manufacture products using either mammalian or microbial cells/systems. - TX-01 (biosimilar to Neupogen®) received CRL from US FDA in September 2019, planning to resubmit BLA in 2020; TX-05 (biosimilar to Herceptin®) in Phase III clinical trial with enrollment reaching 87% complete as of Dec.
-31, 2019; TX-16 (biosimilar to Avastin®) completed Phase I clinical trial and planning for Phase III clinical program.
+- Founded in 2013 - Approximately 160 employees in the U.S. and Taiwan. - The Company was listed on the Taiwan Stock Exchange (TWSE) in October 2017. - Vertically integrated with in-house capabilities to research, develop and manufacture providing better control of quality and cost. - Technical expertise and equipment to develop and manufacture products using either mammalian or microbial expression/systems. - Resubmitted BLA for TX-01 (biosimilar to Neupogen®) to U.S. FDA in November 2020; - Completed Phase III clinical trial for TX-05 (biosimilar to Herceptin®) in November 2020 (last patient surgery) and released positive results for the trial in Feb.
+2021; - Pipeline also includes TX04 (biosimilar to Neulasta®) and TX-16 (biosimilar to Avastin®) as well as other biosimilar candidates in early stage of development.